 The Hanging Tree

 Yes, early-day Helena Vigilantes really did hang miscreants from a tree.
-From 1865 to 1870, at least ten men dropped to their deaths from the limbs of a gaunt dead pine tree, which was located near the northwest corner of present-day Blake and Highland Streets.
-Above is the murderer James Daniels, hanged in 1866.
+From 1865 to 1870, at least ten men dropped to their deaths from the limbs of a gaunt dead Ponderosa pine tree, which was located near the northwest corner of present-day Blake and Highland Streets.
+Above is the murderer James Daniels, hanged on March 2, 1865.

 Pictured on this tinted postcard reproduction of an old photograph is the final "necktie party" at the tree, April 30, 1870.
 The guests of honor were Arthur L. Compton and Joseph Wilson, who had earlier that day been adjudged guilty (by a crowd of about 1500 citizens gathered at the courthouse) of the robbery and attempted murder of one George Leonard.
 Not all who swung got so formal a hearing.